DavidMorano/rightcore/gtag/README.txt

 GTAG

-This program is a pre-filter that processes tab-citations found in Memorandum-type (MM) TROFF documents.
+This program is a pre-filter that processes tag-citations found in Memorandum-type (MM) TROFF documents.
 It was intended for MM-type TROFF source text documents as input but can really be used on almost any TROFF source.